 Well almost!
 Santa Goofy joins the fun over at the Osborne Lights, making nightly appearances on the Streets of America after 6 p.m.
 You'll be able to meet him in Goofy's Winter Wonderland, a special area set up right in Tri-City Square.

 If you'll be visiting Disney's Hollywood Studios during the very busy week between Christmas and New Years, it's a great time to take in some of the less popular attractions like Indiana Jones, and Lights Motors Action! where crowds will be more manageable.

 It's a Wonderful Shop, sells Christmas decorations and is open for the holidays.

 Santa Goofy greets guests both during the day beginning at 1:00 p.m. and during the Osborne Lights beginning 6 p.m.
 Lines can get long quickly.
 For a shorter wait, try queuing up about fifteen minutes before Santa is scheduled to appear during either time slot.

 There are a variety of small holiday touches featured throughout Disney's Hollywood Studios.
 Among them, look for Phineas & Ferb to don Santa hats at their meet & greet, while Muppetvision 3D gets into the holiday spirit with colorful Christmas trees out front decorated with hidden Mickeys.

-Holiday Decorations: Animal Kingdom park will be decked out for the holidays through January 8, 2014.
+Animal Kingdom park will be decked out for the holidays through early January 2015.